Smoke alarm saves sleeping Napier man as roaring blaze engulfs house, car and bikes - NZ Herald

 A blaze that badly damaged a Napier man's home and destroyed a car and two motorbikes is being investigated but is not considered to be suspicious.

-The investigation was confirmed by Fire and Emergency New Zealand Hawke's Bay district manager Ken Cooper, who said a sole occupant, a man over the age of 50, was asleep at the time the fire started in the garage of a three-bedroom, single-storey home.
+The investigation was confirmed by Fire and Emergency NZ's Hawke's Bay district manager Ken Cooper, who said a sole occupant, a man over the age of 50, was asleep at the time the fire started in the garage of a three-bedroom, single-storey home.

 Awoken by a smoke alarm he was able to escape safely as firefighters were being alerted at 6.12am.